phy504-sbu-s24/homework4/README.md

       It would be helpful to have your `write_history()` routine use different filenames for each timestep so you can compare.

    c.
-In class, we implmented Runge-Kutta 2nd order (RK2).
+In class, we implemented Runge-Kutta 2nd order (RK2).
 This
       is here:

       https://zingale.github.io/phy504/inclass-rk2-orbit.html